lorenries/lries.com/site/content/writing/installing-node-tiddlywiki-on-an-ubuntu-vps.md

 ### Let's Encrypt

-Make sure Let’s Encrypt is configured to work with your domain/subdomain so that all of the HTTP basic authentication goes through an SSL connection:
+It's time to make sure Let’s Encrypt is configured to work with your domain/subdomain so that the HTTP basic authentication is sent over an SSL connection.
+Follow the instructions from the EFF's Certbot to install Let's Encrypt: https://certbot.eff.org/#ubuntuxenial-apache.
+You'll also probably want to set a cron job on your server to automatically renew the SSL certificates you get from Let's Encrypt (they expire after 90 days).

 ```bash
 sudo letsencrypt -d DOMAIN1 -d DOMAIN2